 This year, approximately 72 percent of companies said they have either started implementing zero trust policies or have plans to start soon.
 The zero trust model of security requires an organization to constantly authorize and authenticate all of the users on their network before they access data and applications.
-If your company is on the verge of putting zero trust in place, check out this list of the top zero trust security solutions for 2021.
+If your company is on the verge of putting zero trust in place, check out this list of the top zero trust security solutions.

 Choosing a Zero Trust Security Solution

 - Key Features of Zero Trust Security Software

 - Best Zero Trust Security Solutions

 - Illumio Core

 Zero trust security is a framework for validating user identities before they get access to critical systems.
 It works with any type of network environment, including cloud, on-premises, or hybrid.
 It works by combining tools like multifactor authentication (MFA), identity and access management (IAM), and endpoint security to authenticate user identities and keep unauthorized users from accessing delicate information.

 Instead of “trust but verify”, zero trust is basically “trust nothing, verify everything”.
 Where traditional network access allowed users to get to anything on the network once they were in, zero trust separates the different parts of a network, preventing lateral access in the event a breach does happen.

 Key Features of Zero Trust Security Software